manticoresoftware/manticoresearch/manual/Searching/Autocomplete.md

 #### Options
 - `layouts`: A comma-separated string of keyboard layout codes to validate and check for spell correction.
 Available options: us, ru, ua, se, pt, no, it, gr, uk, fr, es, dk, de, ch, br, bg, be (more details [here](../Searching/Spell_correction.md#Options)).
 Default: all enabled
 - `fuzziness`: `0`, `1`, or `2` (default: `2`).
 Maximum Levenshtein distance for finding typos.
 Set to `0` to disable fuzzy matching
+- `preserve`: `0` or `1` (default: `0`).
+When set to `1`, preserves the original form of words even when not found during fuzzy matching.
+When set to `0`, words not found with fuzzy matching are ignored when building matching for fuzziness.
+Particularly useful for short words
 - `prepend`: Boolean (0/1 in SQL).
 If true(1), adds an asterisk before the last word for prefix expansion (e.g., `*word`)
 - `append`: Boolean (0/1 in SQL).
 If true(1), adds an asterisk after the last word for suffix expansion (e.g., `word*`)
 - `expansion_len`: Number of characters to expand in the last word.
 Default: `10`